Post-Cut Metadata Inference Attacks on Quantum Circuit Cutting Pipelines: Inference Evaluation

 This ordering reflects how directly each hidden property maps onto the structural compiled features.
-Tasks where the routing tax produces unambiguous, structure-only signatures achieve near-ceiling performance.
-Conversely, backend topology inference (W2) sits at the bottom of the hierarchy; because restricted hardware topologies impose overlapping inflation penalties on all complex algorithms, isolating the hardware itself from the algorithm running on it proves significantly more difficult, though performance remains well above the random baseline (AUC $0.666$).
+Tasks where the transpilation penalty produces unambiguous, structure-only signatures achieve near-ceiling performance.
+Backend topology inference (W2) sits at the bottom of the hierarchy; because restricted hardware topologies impose overlapping inflation penalties on all complex algorithms, isolating the hardware itself from the algorithm running on it remains significantly more difficult.
+Nonetheless, W2 now achieves AUC~$0.818$ under instance-disjoint evaluation, well above the $0.333$ random baseline, reflecting the larger and more structurally diverse dataset.